tirtadji-com/rpi_debian_ha_supervised/README.md

 **step 5**: Boot your microSD/SSD from your Raspberry Pi and find the local IP step 6: Now SSH to your RPI by using `ssh root@local-ip` and enter your SSH password

-# <span style="color: red;">BUGS UPDATE</span>
-Currently there are bugs on Debian Raspberry which will disable boot via SSD, so until this is fixed please run this command once before you do anything `apt-mark hold linux-image-arm64`

 # Run this first and reboot your system
 `apt-get update && apt-get dist-upgrade -y && apt autoremove -y && apt install wget -y`